ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

    * `Environment variables in Compose <https://docs.docker.com/compose/environment-variables/>`_
    * Newcomers to Docker should read the excellent write-up on `Docker variables <http://vsupalov.com/docker-env-vars/>`_ by Vladislav Supalov (GitHub @th4t)

+To access CKAN from the Internet, you must choose a fully qualified domain name, and ensure it points to the machine where you are installing CKAN.
+Make sure to set `CKAN_DOMAIN` with the domain name.

+.. note:: If you do not provide a domain name, a self-signed certificate will be used for SSL.

 b.
 Build the images